 Students at the Pasadena campus are expected to take 14-16 units of course work per quarter until all curricular requirements have been met.
 Reduction in time and course work may be allowed for prior graduate work (see Transfer of Credit above).
-Students at the Fuller Southwest campus (Phoenix) are expected to take course work at a reduced load spanning three years in the program.
+Students at the Fuller Arizona campus in Phoenix are expected to take course work at a reduced load spanning three years in the program.

 The course of study for an MS degree in marital and family therapy requires 106 quarter units of coursework, and spans two years in a full-time cohort structure in Pasadena, where a majority of the classes meet during the day, or three years in a part-time cohort structure in Phoenix, where the majority of the classes meet on Wednesday afternoons and evenings.
-A majority of the classes meet during the day.
 The requirements for the degree are distributed as follows:

-Marital and Family Therapy 32 (33 in Phoenix)
+• Marital and Family Therapy: 36 units (37 in Phoenix)

-Clinical Training 18
+• Clinical Training: 18 units

-Family Studies 16
+• Family Studies: 16 units

-Family Research 4 (5 in Phoenix)
+• Family Research: 4 units (5 in Phoenix)

-Theology/Integration 24
+• Theology/Integration: 24 units

-Electives 12 (10 in Phoenix)
+• Electives: 8 units (6 in Phoenix)